wangkenpu/AzurePronunciationAssessmentSampleCode/csharp/dotnet-windows/console/Samples/README.md

 # C# Console app for .NET Framework on Windows

-This sample demonstrates various forms of speech recognition, intent recognition, and translation using the Speech SDK for C#.
+This sample demonstrates various forms of pronunciation assessment using the Speech SDK for C#.
 It runs under the .NET Framework 4.7.2 (or above) on Windows.

 ## Prerequisites